Medic5700/Py3-HexEdit-Lite/ReadMe.txt

 This program is a lightweight Hex Editor built in Python3, usable within the command line.
 Designed to be simple to start using on the spot (assuming you have python3 installed), and to have as few dependencies as possible.
-Also features a COMMAND mode (access to the python interpriter) allowing for customizability and quick scripting.
+Also features a COMMAND mode (access to the python interpreter) allowing for customizability and quick scripting.
 Status: Currently a usable prototype, still WIP

 Running:
-    Download and run Py3HexEditLite.py with Python3 #you can give a file name for an arg to open You can also enter a filename when you open it if no args were given #path is relitive to where Py3HexEditLite.py is located
+    Download and run Py3HexEditLite.py with Python3 #you can give a file name for an arg to open You can also enter a filename when you open it if no args were given #path is relative to where Py3HexEditLite.py is located
-    Note: CTRL+C will not exit, use CTRL+Q or quit() in COMMAND mode
+    Note: use CTRL+Q in HEX mode or quit() in COMMAND mode to exit

 Controls:
     Arrow keys   - move curser
     CTRL+Q       - quit program
     CTRL+S       - save
-    TAB          - switch between editing in HEX mode and ASCII mode A hex number - write a byte at curser location ENTER        - enter python command(s)
+    TAB          - switch between editing in HEX mode and TEXT mode A hex number - write a byte at curser location ENTER        - enter python command(s)